-“Private Violence, Public Concern” was a State/PRM-funded project that sought to ignite action to better address IPV in humanitarian settings by answering the fundamental questions needed to build a foundation for better programming.
+Private Violence, Public Concern was a State/Bureau of Population, Refugees, and Migration-funded project that sought to ignite action to better address intimate partner violence (IPV) in humanitarian settings by answering the fundamental questions needed to build a foundation for better programming.
 The IRC, in partnership with expert researchers, conducted qualitative research in Anjong Thok, South Sudan; Dadaab, Kenya; and Domiz, Iraq with over 280 respondents.

 The Airbel Impact Lab at IRC is a team of researchers, strategists and innovators committed to the accelerated design, rigorous evaluation and cost-effective scaling of the most impactful solutions supporting people affected by crisis.